Hellisium/PythonLearning/twitterBot/README.md

 tweetBot allows to browse the list of keywords added in parameter and to :

 - Retweet a few tweets who have some specifics keywords
-- Like the sames tweets :arrow_up:
+- Like those tweets :arrow_up:

 ## Goals

-This little script is an exercise to increase the visibility of a tweeter account for purely marketing purposes.
+This little script is an exercise to increase the visibility of a twitter account for purely marketing purposes.

 ## Imports
 Add the library called "Tweepy"